Welcome to the Anthropocene: The Earth in Our Hands (2014-2016)

 Location: Deutsches Museum

-Together with the Deutsches Museum, the Rachel Carson Center created a major special exhibition “Welcome to the Anthropocene: The Earth in Our Hands,” which opened on 5 December 2014; it has been extended until 30 September 2016.
+Together with the Deutsches Museum, the Rachel Carson Center created a major special exhibition “Welcome to the Anthropocene: The Earth in Our Hands,” which opened on 5 December 2014; it was extended until 30 September 2016.
 The endeavor is based on a proposal by Prof. Dr. Reinhold Leinfelder developed during his fellowship at the Rachel Carson Center and the book Menschenzeit by Christian Schwägerl.
 Both Leinfelder, in his function as affiliated Carson Professor, and Schwägerl were involved in the conceptualization process of the exhibition.
 Partnering in the exhibition was the Haus der Kulturen der Welt in Berlin which focused on the topic with a diverse range of programs in 2013 and 2014.

 Coined by the atmospheric chemist and Nobel Prize laureate Paul J. Crutzen, the term “Anthropocene” describes the idea of a new geological era following the Holocene that is shaped by the deep interventions into nature by humans as bio- and geological agents.
 As a scientific hypothesis, the Anthropocene entails the idea that the changes initiated by humans show up in geological evidence and that they have such a long-term impact that they should be recorded on the earth’s history scale.
 Beyond this geological interpretation, the Anthropocene denotes a new framework of thinking and action, which builds a bridge between the natural sciences and the humanities and which interlinks the history of our planet and humankind with the present and future.